 Other facilities both on and off campus are available for research support.
 The new physical education complex contains metabolic and exercise labs that are available for collaborative use.
 The physicians at the student health service and the pharmacology faculty have provided consultation for several Psychology Department projects.
 Staff at Baptist Memorial Hospital-North Mississippi have supplied computerized pulmonary function testing, and several recent research projects have been conducted at or in conjunction with the following organizations: University of Mississippi Medical Center in Jackson, Oxford Neurology Clinic, Oxford Elementary School, North Mississippi Regional Center, Parkwood Hospital, Lafayette Elementary School, Lafayette High School, Bramlett Elementary School, and DeSoto County School System.

-General tuition and fee information is available on the Graduate School website (https://gradschool.olemiss.edu).
-In general, students with a full-time assistantship (practicum) receive a full tuition waiver, health insurance subsidy, and annual stipend each year so long as they are matriculating through the program as expected.
+General tuition and fee information is available on the Graduate School website here.
+Historically we have been able to provide a full waiver of tuition, health insurance subsidy, and monetary stipend each year to every student while enrolled on campus and holding an assistantship, so long as they matriculate through the program in a timely manner.
 More specific information about costs associated with the clinical program can be found here.
 The amount of assistantship stipends vary depending upon the number of hours of work required, the funding agency, and whether it is a 9- or 12-month appointment.
-Most assistantships (clinical placements, research placements, teaching placements) require 10-20 hours of work per week and limit students to a course load of 12 graded hours per semester.
+Most assistantships (clinical placements, research placements, teaching placements) require 10-20 hours of work per week and limit students to a course load of 12-13 hours per semester.

 Other forms of financial aid such as student loans and federal work-study are handled by the Office of Financial Aid.
 If you have questions about these other sources of funding, you are encouraged to contact that office for further information and the required application forms (https://finaid.olemiss.edu)